abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws.md

 ## Requirements

 - aws command line interface [aws-cli](https://aws.amazon.com/cli/)
-- create an EKS `Amazon Elastic Kubernetes Service` and a VPC with a NAT gateway
+- Create an Amazon Elastic Kubernetes Service (EKS) cluster and a VPC with a NAT gateway
-> You need a **NAT gateway** to pull images from your nodes to `ghcr.io` public registry.
-If your kubernetes nodes can't reach `ghcr.io`, you pod will stay in ImagePullBackOff.
+> A **NAT gateway** is required so your nodes can pull images from the `ghcr.io` public registry.
+If your Kubernetes nodes cannot reach `ghcr.io`, pods will remain in `ImagePullBackOff` state.

 - Define the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`.
 You can retrieve credentials as needed from your AWS access portal.